Public art walking tours are a fun way to spend an afternoon or evening exploring Capricorn Coast neighbourhoods.

 - James Street Pie Alley Laneway wall – Pie baking cartoon

-- Foreshore – Yeppoon’s Spirit Stone, clay plates, Kracken water playground, skate park toilet block, Surf Life Saving Club
+- Foreshore – Yeppoon’s Spirit Stone, clay plates, Kracken water playground, skate park toilet block, Surf Life Saving Club, Bronze Turtle (you’ll find this beauty on the beach below the main stage)

 - Library – Faces